-- Aggressively supportive monetary policy, low yields, and resurgent economic prospects bolster our continued preference for equities over bonds.
-Over the course of the year, we expect vaccinations will drive steep and sustained declines in Covid infections, driving a surge in consumer confidence and demand globally.
+- Aggressively supportive monetary policy, low yields and resurgent economic prospects bolster our continued preference for equities over bonds.
+Over the course of the year, we expect vaccinations will drive steep and sustained declines in COVID-19 infections, driving a surge in consumer confidence and demand globally.

 - A goldilocks political environment adds further fuel to the longer-term reflation trade.
 The ‘light blue wave’ election outcome may increase the prospect for larger fiscal stimulus and associated spending programs, but more polarizing agenda items could be more difficult to pass.

 - But as of now, downward pressure created by COVID-19 continues to present near-term risks, as seasonal factors exacerbate infection rates, more contagious strains of the disease are discovered in society and the rollout of vaccinations hits logistical speedbumps.
 Further, while our outlook for equities post-election has been positive, prices could now be vulnerable to a short-term correction.
 Given these risks, we are tactically reducing our position in equities by 1% but remain overweight.